 Are you considering applying for the Sandbox?
 Here are a few things to consider.

-The Sandbox is for innovative services models that cannot otherwise be offered under the traditional Rules of Professional Conduct or are considered the unauthorized practice of law.
+The Sandbox is for innovative service models that cannot otherwise be offered under the traditional Rules of Professional Conduct or are considered the unauthorized practice of law.

-There are a few qualifications to this mandate:
+There are a few qualifications for this mandate:

 - Disbarred lawyers are barred from holding an ownership interest of greater than 10% in any Sandbox entity.